johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 ## Ch..ch..changes … (to the state)

-Let's explore the `run` function from the earlier example (remember that `run` is exported by Frap, so it's not code you'd write yourself in your app).
+Let's explore the `run` function from the earlier example.
+This code below demonstrates how you would use it in an app.
+The `run` function is thus an export of our library:

 ```typescript
 // run :: (Main, State) -> Stream<State>